 Having a deep tissue massage during pregnancy is a wonderful complementary choice to improve yours, and your baby’s wellbeing.
-In your later stages of pregnancy it’s often the perfect treatment as your body starts to creak under the pressure of your increased weight and begin to suffer with tight hips which can lead to conditions such as sciatica.
+In your later stages of pregnancy it’s often the perfect treatment as your body creaks under the pressure of your increased weight and begin to suffer with tight hips which can lead to conditions such as sciatica.
 This issue only increases if you already suffer from a curvature of your spine before pregnancy, such as scoliosis, kyphosis or lordosis.

 What is deep tissue massage during pregnancy?

-It’s the same as any other time, except during pregnancy, you lie on your side and your certified prenatal massage therapist will work you from that angle asking you to turn half way through your session.
+It’s the same as any other time, except during pregnancy.
+You lie on your side and your certified prenatal massage therapist will work you from that angle asking you to turn half way through your session.
 Deep tissue massage uses firm pressure during pregnancy the same as it does at any other time to press deep into your muscles.

 What are the health advantages of deep tissue massage during pregnancy?

 Studies indicate that massage therapy performed while you’re pregnant is an excellent therapy for improving your sleep and decreasing the levels of the stress hormone, norepinephrine.

 Prenatal massage is very effective at increasing your blood, circulation and lymphatic flow, which in turn increases the amount of nutrients your body can deliver to your baby.
 Deep tissue prenatal massage therapy is also a great way to ease any symptoms of depression you may try to handle.

 How do you adapt your massage techniques during pregnancy?